 And join this long retreat.

-For the next 150 years the gravestone stood in the now closed Old North Bolton Burying Ground as the only reminder that he ever lived in the community.
+For the next 150 years the gravestone stood in the now closed Old North Bolton Burying Ground as the only reminder that he ever lived and served the community.

 And then it was gone.

 In September 2017 the Vernon Historical Society sponsored a history tour of Vernon Center concluding at the First Congregational Church.
-At the church we were approached by a neighbor who told us that when she bought the house she discovered David Allis' broken gravestone in an old patio behind her Vernon Center house.
+There we were approached by a neighbor who told us that when she bought the house she discovered David Allis' broken gravestone in the patio behind her Vernon Center house.

 |The new stone will be installed near the circle. |

 If all goes well David Allis' new stone will be installed in the Old North Bolton Burying Ground next to his family and will be dedicated in 2020 as part of Bolton's 300th Anniversary Celebration.
 David is representative of the founders of Bolton-Vernon who took responsibility for governing their new town and building and supporting their churches.
 Many of the other families buried near the Allis' plot were also prominent in town and no longer remembered.

 The dedication and 300th Anniversary is an opportunity to remind both Vernon and Bolton of our shared history, the contributions of our first settlers and of the personal responsibility they took in community affairs.
 Perhaps we can inspire a new generation to become active.